Is sex addiction real?

 There are therapists trained to deal with the problem and some who can deal with the individual aspects and underlying issues.

-Some people prefer to see a specially trained sex therapist, while others prefer to see a mental health profession, or seek support from professional services who have knowledge and experience of dealing a variety of addictions, or as mentioned earlier; antidepressants can work with some people.
+Some people prefer to see a specially trained sex therapist, while others prefer to see a mental health profession, or seek support from professional services such as counselling who have knowledge and experience of dealing a variety of addictions, or as mentioned earlier; antidepressants can work with some people.

 Options can be limited sometimes though, because many professional bodies and insurance companies still don’t recognise sexual addiction as a condition.